-Merle genes can also produce heterochromia or two different color eyes such as brown and blue.
-And merle genes can produce split eyes or bi-color eyes where each eye has two or even three colors.
+Merle genes can also produce heterochromia or two different color eyes, such as brown and blue.
+And merle genes can produce split or bi-color eyes where each eye has two or even three colors.

-While it is not well documented to date, it is possible for Rottweiler purebred dogs to carry the recessive merle gene, which can lead to a Rottweiler having blue eyes in adulthood.
+While it is not well documented, Rottweiler purebred dogs can carry the recessive merle gene, which can lead to a Rottweiler having blue eyes in adulthood.

-When a Rottweiler inherits the merle gene from only one dog parent, the concern over the presence of associated health issues is relatively mild.
+When a Rottweiler inherits the merle gene from only one dog parent, the concern over associated health issues is relatively mild.

 However, if a Rottweiler puppy inherits the merle gene from both dog parents, leading to what is called a “double merle” puppy, very serious and even fatal health issues can result.

-This is why it is so vital to visit the Rottweiler breeder in person if you can, meet both dog parents, view the breed lineage records, and verify that you are purchasing a healthy Rottweiler puppy.
+This is why it is vital to visit the Rottweiler breeder in person, meet both dog parents, view the breed lineage records, and verify that you are purchasing a healthy Rottweiler puppy.

-You should also get an initial guarantee of puppy good health from the breeder along with purebred puppy papers and verification that all required health immunizations and pest treatments have been completed.
+It would be best to get an initial guarantee of the puppy’s good health from the breeder, along with purebred puppy papers and verification that all required health immunizations and pest treatments have been completed.

-Any reputable Rottweiler breeder that values their reputation in the dog breeding community will happily provide all of these things to each puppy owner without even being asked.
+Any reputable Rottweiler breeder that values its reputation in the dog breeding community will happily provide all these things to each puppy owner without even being asked.

 4. The dog has a wide ring of white around the eyes

-When this wide white ring occurs, it is also linked to a lack of pigment similar to what occurs in albinism.
-This in turn can produce pink, red, or blue eyes.
+When this wide white ring occurs, it is also linked to a lack of pigment, similar to albinism.
+This in turn, can produce pink, red, or blue eyes.

-There is also a much less well known fifth reason that can cause a Rottweiler dog to appear to have blue eyes.
+A much less well-known fifth reason can cause a Rottweiler dog to appear to have blue eyes.

 As the Humane Society points out, some dogs that have received an older vaccine to protect against hepatitis may develop cloudy corneas.

 Cloudy corneas do not always mean cataracts.
 The live virus in the vaccine has been implicated in causing pigmentation changes in dog eyes.
-However, that version of the vaccine is no longer in use so you are unlikely to see this in a Rottweiler puppy.
+However, that vaccine version is no longer in use, so you are unlikely to see this in a Rottweiler puppy.

-However, dogs that develop cataracts may also appear to have light blue eyes.
+However, dogs with cataracts may also appear to have light blue eyes.

-If you are adopting an adult Rottweiler rescue dog with blue-appearing eyes, it is worth making sure the dog does not have cataracts, which may require eye surgery and can lead to blindness if left uncorrected.
+If you are adopting an adult Rottweiler rescue dog with blue-appearing eyes, it is worth ensuring the dog does not have cataracts, which may require eye surgery and can lead to blindness if left uncorrected.